-Session/ Date Case Readings Assignments 1: 10-4 When consultants and clients clash Consulting on the cusp of disruption Flawless Consulting (FC): Chapter 2 & 5 Answer syllabus questions for "When consultants and clients clash" case.
-Post case answers to Canvas.
-Answer questions for "Consulting on the cusp of disruption" reading (no need to post).
-2: 10-11 Deloitte and Touche Consulting Group Building Community at Terra Nova The rise of the supertemp FC: Chapter 13 Answer syllabus questions for Deloitte and Touche case.
-Post to Canvas.
-3: 10-18 SMA: MEPD Innovation at the Boston Consulting Group Team case write-up of SMA questions (25%) Follow the instructions in the syllabus Answer syllabus questions for "Innovation at BCG" reading.
-No need to post to Canvas.
-4: 10-25 Winston and Associates FC: Chapter 15 Answer syllabus questions for Winston and Associates case.
-Post to Canvas.
-5: 11-1 Telecam The Ambidextrous Organization Individual case write-up of Telecam questions (25%).
+Session/ Date Case Readings Assignments 1: 1-9 When consultants and clients clash Flawless Consulting (FC): Chapter 2 Answer syllabus questions for "When consultants and clients clash" case.
+2: 1-16 Deloitte and Touche Consulting Group The rise of the supertemp FC: Chapter 5 Answer syllabus questions for Deloitte and Touche case 3: 1-23 SMA: MEPD Innovation at the Boston Consulting Group FC: Chapter 11 Team case write-up of SMA questions (25%) Follow the instructions in the syllabus Answer syllabus questions for 4: 1-30 Telecam The Ambidextrous Organization "Innovation at BCG" reading Answer syllabus questions for Telecam case 5: 2-6 Winston and Associates FC: Chapter 15 Individual case write-up of Winston and Associates questions (25%).
 Follow the instructions in the syllabus